Bunyod-Suvonov/FOCS_Debian_Install_Guide/FOCS Debian.md

 *If you're on an old Windows 10 computer, or if you want to install on your physical computer, you can safely skip this step*

-If you're using Windows 11 or using WSL on Windows 10, you have Hyper-V setup on your system.
+If you're using Windows 11, you have Hyper-V setup on your system.
 Hyper-V and VMware are incompatible; you need to enable Windows Hypervisor Platform in order to use VMware alongside with Hyper-V.

 In *Settings*, under *Apps* -> *Optional Features*, click on *More Windows Features* in the bottom (Win11) or on the right (Win10)